Coronavirus — COVID-19

 Ridgewater College provides speakers, classes, and activities throughout the year to support healthy student behaviors and choices.
 Each campus hosts an annual health fair in partnership with community agencies as well as biannual American Red Cross Blood Drives.

 Automated external defibrillators (AED) and first aid kits are available across the campuses.

 Student Wellness Magazine

-Student Health 101 is a monthly health and wellness magazine for students and their families.
+CampusWell is an online monthly health and wellness magazine for students and their families.
 Each issue features valuable information to help students make better decisions.
 It also helps parents gain a better understanding of the health and wellness challenges that today’s students face.